35 Winter Dessert Recipes So Good, You’ll Forget It’s Freezing Out

 This dessert is creamy, rich, and full of peanut butter goodness that always hits the spot.
 The layers of Oreo crumbs and fluffy filling make it look fancy, but it’s actually so simple to put together.
 I love serving it in little cups because it feels like a special treat without being too heavy.
 The mini Reese’s on top are the perfect finishing touch, and the whole thing tastes like a peanut butter dream come true.

-31. No-Bake Peanut Butter Oreo Cheesecake
+GET THE RECIPE31.
+No-Bake Peanut Butter Oreo Cheesecake

 This cheesecake is creamy, rich, and full of that chocolate peanut butter combo that never disappoints.
 It’s completely no-bake, which makes it perfect for busy winter days when I want something indulgent without turning on the oven.
 The Oreo crust gives it the best crunchy base, and the drizzle of melted peanut butter on top makes it feel extra special.
 It’s one of those desserts that looks impressive but couldn’t be easier to make.